 Advisor: Associate Professor, Dr. Bradley J. Heins

-Research Focus: Electric and thermal energy usage in dairy farms, and exploring nutritional aspects of pre-weaned organic calves in automatic calf feeders
+Research Focus: Electric and thermal energy usage in dairy farms, and exploring nutritional aspects of pre-weaned organic calves on automatic calf feeders.

 Why did you choose your current field of study?